-The town of Saiha is one of the largest towns in Mizoram after Aizawl and Lunglei.
-The word ‘Saiha’ comes from the local Mara language word ‘Siaha’ and the word can be broken into two – ‘Sai’ means elephant and ‘ha’ means tooth – thus Saiha means the elephant tooth.
-It is believed that a large number of elephant tooth was found in this place and hence the name Saiha.
+The town of Saiha is one of the largest towns in Mizoram, after Aizawl and Lunglei.
+The word siaha comes from the local Mara language and can be broken into two – "sia" means "elephant" and "ha" means "tooth" – thus, Siaha means the elephant tooth.
+It is believed that a large number of elephant tooth was found in this place and hence, the name Siaha.
+The Mizos, however, say Saiha, the name it is now known by.
 Saiha is largely populated by the Mara tribe and Myanmarese.

 Saiha experiences a temperate climate and is quite pleasant throughout the year.
-The summers are moderate, the monsoons extensive and very humid while the winters in Saiha is pleasant and not very cold.
+The summers are moderate, the monsoons extensive and very humid while the winters in Saiha are pleasant and not very cold.